This article is part of a larger series on Starting a Business.

 May be Managed Remotely

 While FedEx does not advertise its routes as absentee owner compatible, FedEx routes may be managed remotely, and many route owners do not perform any package delivery, instead focusing on the management of route logistics.
 Prospective owners looking for an absentee-owner route may find that the logistics of managing one or more routes requires more effort than they planned for, and in general FedEx does not encourage absentee ownership.

 “FedEx is growing very rapidly, organically.
 So based on the growth that FedEx is experiencing you might benefit from that directly.
 There are growth opportunities that become available to existing contractors at no charge.
 So, as FedEx opens up a new territory, or gains new customers, those new customers need to be serviced, and those opportunities are awarded to contractors that demonstrate an ability to be successful and serve customers well.

 “The way that works is FedEx will make an announcement that a new opportunity has become available, and existing contractors will put together an RFI making a case for why they should receive the new opportunity, creating additional upside for growth.”

 Financing Options to Buy FedEx Routes

 Most borrowers need some kind of financing to purchase a business such as a FedEx route.
 There are a variety of options for obtaining financing.
 Generally speaking, you will need a loan to cover the cost of equipment and working capital to hire and pay employees, storage fees, etc.

-ROBS financing is another low cost option.
-Through a ROBS, aka ‘Rollover as Business Startup’, you can finance a business using your retirement account.
-You can learn more in our Ultimate Guide to ROBS Financing, or apply via Guidant Financial, our recommended ROBS Provider.
-(Click here to find out why.)
+ROBS financing is an option for both SBA loan down payments and complete funding.
+Through a ROBS, aka “Rollover as Business Startup,” you can finance a business using your retirement account.
+You can learn more in our Ultimate Guide to ROBS Financing, or speak with our recommend ROBS provider, Guidant Financial.